fsm/fsm/README.md

 ## Getting Started

-Check out our [get-started repository](https://github.com/fsm/get-started).
+Check out our [example repository](https://github.com/fsm/example).
 It provides an example and a README that is more specific to building a chat-bot.

 ## Conversational Interfaces